htammen/cap-mtx-ext-sample/README.md

 - Open `default-env.json` in an editor
 - At the end add the following lines (overwrite the existing `destinations` entry.
-    - "TENANT_HOST": "<your subaccount subdomain>-dev-app1.cfapps.<your region>.hana.ondemand.com",
+    - "TENANT_HOST": "<your subaccount subdomain>-dev-app-mtx.cfapps.<your region>.hana.ondemand.com",
     - "EXTERNAL_REVERSE_PROXY": true,
     - "destinations": "[ {\n  \"forwardAuthToken\" : true,\n  \"name\" : \"srv\",\n  \"timeout\" : 60000,\n  \"url\" : \"http://localhost:4004\"\n} ]"
 - Replace <your subaccount subdomain> with the subdomain of the tenant-subaccount you want to work with.